angolcrypto/PythonSatoshibleTwitterBot/readme.md

 Nope.
 Everything is hard-coded.
 Sorry.

 # How often does this poll for sales?
 Every 5 minutes it polls for sales from the last 5 minutes.
+It will get a max of 30 sales.
+Anymore and it won't work but you can increase it if you want.

 # READ BEFORE USING
 You'll need a Twitter Developer Account so you can interact with Twitter's API.
 You'll also need to request an OpenSea API key so you don't get rate-limited.